UniversalDependencies/docs/_usd/dislocated.md

 ## dislocated: dislocated

-The *dislocated* relation is used for fronted elements that introduce the topic of a sentence as in the following Japanese example:
+The *dislocated* relation is used for fronted elements that introduce the topic of a sentence, as in the following Japanese example:

 <div class="sd-parse">
 z\={o} wa hana ga nagai \n elephant TOPIC nose SUBJ long-PRES